open-forest-observatory/geograypher/README.md

 conda activate MVPT
 ```

 If you haven't already, install [poetry](https://python-poetry.org/docs/).
-Now use this to install a large set of the dependencies.
+Now use this to install the majority of dependencies.

 ```
 poetry install